-Leigh Day does not discriminate on grounds of sex, age, race, marital status, pregnancy and maternity, disability, sexual orientation, gender identity, gender expression, gender reassignment, sex characteristics, religion or belief.
+Leigh Day does not tolerate discrimination, bullying or harassment on grounds of sex, age, race, marital status, pregnancy and maternity, disability, sexual orientation, gender identity, gender expression, gender reassignment, sex characteristics, religion or belief.

 We have policies in place to support our commitment to equality and diversity and ensure that it is realised on a day to day basis.
 We also monitor the way that we employ and manage our staff and the way that we interact with clients, third parties and suppliers to ensure that our dealings are consistent with our principles.

-You can read data on the diversity of the firm as at June 2019.
+You can read data on the diversity of the firm at July 2021.

 Ethnicity pay gap 2020

 You can read data about our ethnicity pay gap as at April 2019.